-- The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476; - The director acknowledges her responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.
+The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.

-These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.
+These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies regime.

-The financial statements were approved and signed by the director and authorised for issue on 1 August 2018
+The financial statements were approved and signed by the director and authorised for issue on 26 January 2022

-Mrs L F Armstrong Director
+Mrs L F Armstrong

+Director